ToolShedTested

 Quick Verdict

-Choose the Makita XDT16Z if you need proven Makita reliability and build quality.
+Choose the Makita XDT16Z if you need proven Makita reliability, superior fastener precision through Quick-Shift Mode, and long-term access to the massive LXT tool ecosystem.

 Spec-by-Spec Comparison